gesinn-it-pub/confident-skin/README.md

 ## Developing
 ### Styles
 Styles are defined as SCSS in `resources/styles`.
-New SCSS files needs to be added to `setChameleonExternalStyleModules()` in `Hooks.php`.
+New SCSS files need to be added to class variable `$scssFiles` in `Hooks.php`.
 Changed styles are only applied after compilation.
 This is triggered e.g. by `touch LocalSettings.php`.
 See Chameleon skin for more details on this behavior.

 ## Testing